AlekseyGlHome/Copying-to-an-external-drive/README.md

 Command to run:

-    java -jar copyingArxiveToExternalDisk-1.0.jar path_from path_to false
+    java -jar copyingArxiveToExternalDisk-1.0.jar path_from path_to